-50 Times, September 10, 1817, p.3.
+50 Times, September 10, 1817,p.3.

-July 1819, because of his service in Egypt, especially to the 'sciences and the arts.51 The press also carried reports of the Egyptological exploits of Salt's associates, including the Italian Giovanni Battista Belzoni, perhaps the 'greatest' of the early nineteenth-century cultural imperialists, whose exploits were well covered.52 In 1819, the Bristol Mercury featured a series of features on Belzoni's removal of antiquities from Egypt, praising him for the way he managed to outsmart the French and using 'assistance solely of the native peasantry, without the aid of any machine' managed to secure 'Memnon's Head' which was displayed in the British Museum at the time of writing.53
+July 1819, because of his service in Egypt, especially to the 'sciences and the arts.'
+The press also carried reports of the Egyptological exploits of Salt's associates, including the Italian Giovanni Battista Belzoni, perhaps the 'greatest' of the early nineteenth-century cultural imperialists, whose exploits were well covered.
+In 1819, the Bristol Mercury featured a series of features on Belzoni's removal of antiquities from Egypt, praising him for the way he managed to outsmart the French and using 'assistance solely of the native peasantry, without the aid of any machine' managed to secure 'Memnon's Head' which was displayed in the British Museum at the time of writing.
+Salting the press also carried reports of the Italian Giovanni Battista Belzoni, perhaps the 'greatest' of the early nineteenth-century cultural imperialists, whose exploits were well covered.
+The British Museum at the time of writing.

-Belzoni worked closely with Henry Salt until he returned to England in 1820 and Salt's secretary had even helped Belzoni make sketches of his discoveries.54 When Belzoni returned to London in 1820 with a replica of a 'famous sarcophagus of alabaster' he was praised in the British press, a sign of the fame that he had achieved for his Egyptological work while working in Egypt.55 Belzoni believed that it was 'his duty to lay before the public an Account of his late Discoveries in Egypt' and submitted an account to a publisher, which was eagerly awaited by the press.56 When Belzoni's book was published, the Caledonian Mercury reported that 'it has excited great expectation, and will be read with avidity.'
-The Mercury praised Belzoni, for while other travellers had commented on Egypt, its 'history, manners, and external appearance' no one had matched Belzoni's 'extent and variety of research beneath the surface, and in the discovery of the precious remains of antiquity.'57 The Freeman's Journal in Ireland also heavily praised Belzoni for his work in similar terms to the
+Belzoni worked closely with Henry Salt until he returned to England in 1820 and Salt's secretary had even helped Belzoni make sketches of his discoveries.
+54 When Belzoni returned to London in 1820 with a replica of a 'famous sarcophagus of alabaster' he was praised in the British press, a sign of the fame that he had achieved for his Egyptological work while working in Egypt.
+55 Belzoni believed that it was 'his duty to lay before the public an Account of his late Discoveries in Egypt' and submitted an account to a publisher, which was eagerly awaited by the press.
+56 When Belzoni's book was published, the Caledonian Mercury reported that 'it has excited great expectation, and will be read with avidity.'
+The Mercury praised Belzoni, for while other travellers had commented on Egypt, its 'history, manners, and external appearance' no one had matched Belzoni's 'extent and variety of research beneath the surface, and in the discovery of the precious remains of antiquity.'
+57 The Freeman's Journal in Ireland also heavily praised Belzoni for his work in similar terms to the